jernaumorat/IntelligentPantry/API.md

 `/pantry/[itemID]` GET requests return item detail: including title, image, and quantity; PUT requests update any data of the item; and DELETE requests set the quantity of the item to 0.

-## `/robot/presets/`, `/robot/control/`
+## `/robot/`
 `/presets/` GET requests will return a list of all camera position presets (titles and positions); POST requests will allow creating a new preset with `title` and `position` parameters (`parameter` must be in the form `(x,y)`).

 `/presets/[presetID]` POST requests will recall the preset position, sending a command to the camera robot to move to the given position.
 DELETE requests will remove the preset from the database.

-`/control/` requests will take a `position` parameter, and send a move command to the given position.
+`/control` requests will take `x` and `y` parameters, integers in the range 0 - 100, and send a move command to the given position.

-`/control/[direction]` POST requests can take a `magnitude` parameter, and will move the camera that many units in the given direction.
+`/camera` GET requests will return the server's latest image from the robot.
+POST requests (from the robot) will update this image.

+`/status` GET requests will return the current state of the robot system, from 'idle', 'processing' and 'scanning'.
+The request triggers a corresponding server -> robot request, so while results will be accurate, time of return is unknown.

+`/scan` POST requests will trigger a server -> robot request to begin a scanning pass.
+The request returns no results.